Polish tax residents pay PIT on their worldwide income. Non-residents are subject to Polish PIT on their Polish-sourced

 |0||120,000||17%* of the base less the amount decreasing tax (PLN 5,100)*|

-The tax-free amount is set at PLN 8,000.
-This means that taxpayers earning less per year will be exempt from paying tax.
-On the other hand, in the case of earnings exceeding the minimum threshold, taxpayers will apply a degressive tax-free amount.
+The tax-free amount is set at PLN 30,000 and was introduced as of 1st January 2022.
+This means that taxpayers earning less than PLN 30,000 per year will be exempt from paying tax.

-Individuals running business activities (as sole traders or as partners in partnerships) can opt for a flat 19% income tax rate or lump sum taxation or so called “tax card”, subject to certain conditions.
+Individuals running business activities (as sole traders or as partners in partnerships) can, instead of being subject to the tax scale, opt for a flat 19% income tax rate, lump sum tax or so-called 'tax card'**, subject to certain conditions.